 What’s So Important About Good Audio?

-Nothing is worse than putting a lot of work into a piece, then having problems show up.
-This happens with audio a lot if the piece is not editing with good gear.
+Nothing is worse than putting a lot of editing work into a audio or video piece, then having problems show up.
+This happens with audio a lot if the piece is not edited with good gear.

-For example, I’ve been in large venues and the video that was played had loud annoying noises at the low frequencies.
-I could tell that the editor had used a laptop or a tablet to edit the piece and never knew the noise was there.
-The small speakers they were using as a reference could not reproduce the low sounds.
-The noise was never noticed and it was never edited out.
+For example, I have watched videos in large venues and have heard loud annoying noises at the low frequencies.
+I could tell that the sound editor had used a laptop or a tablet to edit the piece.
+Small laptop speakers cannot reproduce very low sounds.

 To get good audio with high production values, you need good audio reproduction.
 That means you need good speakers or headphones.

 When you are editing audio, you need to hear what’s called a flat response, meaning the speaker delivers the sound as accurately as possible.
 The highs are not too high, the lows are not too low and the mids are right in the middle where they are supposed to be.

 Besides accuracy, you need something rugged (so it can stand the abuse of the set or your daily carry bag) something compact (they fold) and something reliable (that won’t easily break).